 Paneer Cheese Alternatives

 If you want to avoid cheese or you cannot find paneer, there are also many substitutes.
-You can substitute the paneer cheese for tofu, chickpeas (saga aloo), chicken, cauliflower, carrots, peas, and potatoes.
+You can substitute the paneer cheese for tofu, chickpeas (saga aloo), chicken, cauliflower, and potatoes.

 Saag Paneer Recipe Instructions & Ingredients